• Gluten-Free Recipes

 Storage Options

-Store leftover skillet peach cobbler, well wrapped or in an airtight container, in the fridge for up to 5 days.
+On the counter, covered, for up to 24 hours, then transfer to the fridge and store it for up to 4 days in an airtight container.
 Bring to room temperature to serve, or reheat it gently in a 350° F oven until warm.

 Recipe